JHU-PL-Lab/www-fpse/coding.md

 ### Mac

-You may follow the Linux instructions above or use [Homebrew](https://brew.sh) (a package manager for Linux-ish libraries).

-If you do not have Homebrew yet, then install it with this line (taken from the Homebrew website):
+For Mac users it requires [Homebrew](https://brew.sh), a package manager for Linux-ish libraries.
+If you don't have homebrew installed yet type the shell command

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Now run
+to install it.
+Once you have it installed, type

 ```
 brew update; brew install gpatch; brew install opam
 ```

+to install opam using homebrew.

 ### Windows